edgio-docs/edgio-docs/src/pages/guides/basics/hostnames_and_origins.md

 Once you are ready to serve traffic through {{ PRODUCT }}, you will need to configure DNS for each hostname.
 DNS configuration consists of defining a CNAME record that points your hostname to our service.

-Point your hostname(s) to a service domain that is either specific to your property's environment or space.
+From your DNS service provider, point your hostname(s) to a service domain that is either specific to your property's environment or space.

 **Sample Service Domain:** `2af36ae6-2146-4b73-a5e7-f86c4a93bc06.edgio.link`